Callisto95/Configs/Notes/Various.md

 Run `gamemoded -t` to test gamemode.
 If you get errors renicing threads, you have to change `/etc/security/limits.d/10-gamemode.conf` (create the file if needed).

 It's required to change the limits of the gamemode group.
 Add `@gamemode - nice -20` (or any max nice value) and reboot.

+## Font rendering in KDE

+Use full hinting.
+Everything else leads to worse rendering.
+(May be different on 4K screens)